Regional Community Engagement Assistance

 - Efforts to solicit community input regarding how abatement funds should be spent from local stakeholders including people with lived experience of the opioid epidemic.

-- The abatement strategies selected.
+- The abatement strategies that were selected.

 - Efforts to address service disparities and inequity in opioid use disorder treatment, prevention, harm reduction, and recovery support and to direct resources to under-served or vulnerable populations.